 Antioxidants are important because they strengthen the blood plasma and also increase the red blood cells’ resistance to fragmentation.
 Apart from that antioxidants present in the body also act on various other levels such as they correct imbalances that occur due to certain diseases such as cardiovascular ailments and cancer and also act in case of physiological reactions that can include the process of ageing, and physical exertion.
 A lack of antioxidants will lead to the increase of oxidants in the body.
 This can trigger and accelerate various phenomena such as rapid ageing.

 The researchers are also of the opinion that various types of strawberries contain various levels of antioxidants.
-Therefore, the research is now being aimed at looked at the variable antioxidants found in various types of strawberries.
+Therefore, the research is now being aimed to look at the variable antioxidants found in various types of strawberries.

 Strawberries are known to be high in vitamin C and now that it has been established that they are also a rich source of antioxidants.
-Therefore, it becomes important that they become a part of a healthy eating regime and are consumed on a daily basis.
+Therefore, it is important to include them in your healthy eating regime and are consumedon a daily basis.